githuseyingur/time_scheduler_table/README.md

   ),
 ),
 ```
-<u> topTitles </u> contain days or values that you define.
+<ins>topTitles</ins> contain days or values that you define.
 It is not required. <br> The default value is :
 ```dart
 ["Mon", "Tue", "Wed", "Thur", "Fri", "Sat", "Sun"]
 ```